1. What is Bay State Cohousing?

-Bay State Commons is a group of people who want to live in a residential community together.
-We are working as our own developer, designing and building a cohousing community of thirty households in Malden, Massachusetts.
-We are families, couples, and single people, representing four generations and a wide variety of tastes and interests.
-We are motivated by finding “the old neighborhood” feeling, where people not only know their neighbors, but are part of one another’s lives.
+Bay State Cohousing is a group of people living together in a cohousing community.
+We served as our own developer, designing and building a community of 30 households in Malden, Massachusetts.
+Our four generations of families, couples, and singles have a wide variety of tastes and interests.
+The goal of cohousing is to find “the old neighborhood” feeling, where people not only know their neighbors but are part of one another’s lives.
 It is important to us that our members can age in place and that parents have the support of their neighbors in raising children.

 2. Are you a commune?

 We are not a commune.
-Bay State Commons is a cohousing community.
-Units will be privately owned, and they will be fully self-sufficient.
-That means you have your own kitchen, bathrooms, and living room; you can have your own in-home laundry; and when you close the door of your unit, you are free to enjoy the privacy of your own space.
+Bay State Cohousing is a cohousing community.
+In cohousing, units are privately owned and fully self-sufficient in the same way that condominium units are.
+That means as a member and owner, you have your own kitchen, bathrooms, living room, and in larger units, bedrooms.
+When you close the door of your unit, you are assured the privacy of your own space.
+There is no income sharing.
+And only the common spaces are shared.
 For more information about cohousing, see What Is Cohousing?

 3. So, are you just a condo?

-Legally and in terms of ownership, we will be organized as a condominium.
-That said, we mean to differ from a typical condo both physically and in use.
-Our private units will be situated around a large common house.
-At over 5,000 square feet, this common house will include children’s play areas, exercise facilities, art and music spaces, a workshop, decks and gardens, as well as a “great room” suitable for a common meal of 70 people, a kitchen large enough to cook such a meal, and multiple living rooms and multi-purpose spaces.
-We choose to share these amenities and govern them as a community, because we believe the joys and efficiencies in such an arrangement outweigh the benefits of the divided and purely private.
+Legally and in terms of ownership, we are organized as a condominium.
+That said, we differ from a typical condo in design and concept.
+Our private units are designed around a 5,000 square feet of common space.
+While some condos have common amenities, this is a far larger ratio than usual.
+It includes children’s play areas, exercise facilities, art and music spaces, a workshop, decks and gardens, as well as a “great room” suitable for a common meal of 70 people, a kitchen large enough to cook such a meal, and multiple living rooms and multi-purpose spaces.
+We share and govern these amenities as a community because we believe the joys and efficiencies in such an arrangement are as important as sustainability and living lightly on the land.

 4. Will I have to rent the common spaces?

-For the most part, no. The common house will function as an extension of your private unit.
+The common house functions as an extension of your private unit.
 In cohousing, common spaces are used freely and often.
-The opportunity to run into neighbors and spark conversation is a goal for us, and the common spaces will be built to facilitate interaction.
-This differs from many condos, whose clubhouse is locked unless paid for.
-There may be charges for holding meetings of outside groups or office meetings, but residents may just reserve the rooms on the community calendar.
+Creating the opportunity to run into neighbors and spark conversations is a goal, so the common spaces are designed to facilitate interaction.
+This also differs from most condos, in which the clubhouse is locked unless rented.
+Donations may be requested for holding meetings of outside groups or office meetings, but this is a community decision.
+Residents just reserve the rooms on the community calendar.

 We seek a balance between the private and the shared.
-Like most cohousing communities, we will share the maintenance of our common facilities and grounds.
-There will be regular common meals, probably 2-3 per week, cooked by a rotating team of residents who have opted in to participate.
-Aside from this, we expect that our members’ passions and hobbies will result in all sorts of movie clubs, game nights, holiday traditions, and outings.
-Members will pick and choose between events and maintenance tasks.
-Some level of community engagement is expected, but in cohousing there are fairly wide ranges of engagement.
-Nobody will ostracize you or kick you out because you’re too busy this week or don’t like gardening.
+While engagement with governance and maintenance is necessary, participation in events is by choice.
+Members pick and choose between events and maintenance tasks.
+Like most cohousing communities, we share the maintenance of our common facilities and grounds the same way we shared their development.
+There are weekly common meals cooked by a rotating team of residents who have chosen to participate.
+Aside from this, our members’ passions and hobbies result in all sorts of movie clubs, game nights, holiday traditions, and outings.
+Community engagement is expected, but in cohousing there are fairly wide ranges in type and amount of engagement.
+No one will ostracize you or kick you out because you’re too busy at home or work this week or don’t like gardening.

-Bay State Commons is focused on being a great place to raise kids.
-Our community will have dedicated indoor and outdoor children’s play areas, secluded from the street and in clear view from common spaces.
+Bay State Cohousing is a great place to raise kids.
+Our community has indoor and outdoor children’s play areas, secluded from the street and in clear view from common spaces.
 Beyond the facilities, cohousing offers particular benefits to children and their parents.
 In a community of trusted neighbors, children can run freer than is typical in today’s cities.
-Neighbors may offer to watch one another’s kids, or to take them along to the zoo or museums.
-Not only does this “free babysitting” help busy parents balance everything they need to do, it means children grow up knowing many adults as friends.
-Cohousers report that children grow up with a better understanding of what adult life is like and more ready to take on adult roles because they have grown up with so much peer contact with adults.
+Proximity makes it easier for neighbors to watch one another’s kids, or to take them along to the zoo or museums.
+Not only does this help busy parents balance everything they need to do, children can grow up knowing many adults as friends.
+Cohousers report that their children grow up with a better understanding of adult life and are better prepared to take on adult roles when grown up themselves.

 - 4 minutes’ walk to Malden Center MBTA Station: